mallocator/Elasticsearch-Exporter/README.md

 * Data files are now compressed by default (compressed source files are auto detected)
 * Parent directories are now created for target file if they don't exist
 * Tweaked V8 options in tools/ex.sh for better memory usage
-* Some minor bug fixes
+* Tests for all operations

 ### 1.1.4
 * ES driver can now fetch more hits per scroll request